karlrees/docker_bedrockserver/README.md

 Server properties may be changed using either a custom `server.properties` file for your world, or `MCPROP_` environment variables.
 Any time you change properties, you will need to restart the container for the changes to take effect.

-### Server.properties
+### server.properties

 The container will look for a custom `server-properties` file for its world/server in each of the following locations: `/mcdata/world.server.properties`, `/mcdata/worlds/world.server.properties`, and `/mcdata/worlds/world/server.properties` (where `world` is the name of the world/server).
-It will then link the `server.properties` file for the server to the custome `server.properties` it locates.
+It will then link the `server.properties` file for the server to the custom `server.properties` it locates.

 If no custom `server.properties` file is found, a default `server.properties` file will be created, optionally using any supplied environment variables (see below).

 ### MCPROP_ Environment variables

-Environment varaibles may be passed through the command line or set in the `docker-compose.yml` file.
+Environment variables may be passed through the command line or set in the `docker-compose.yml` file.
 For instance, to change the gamemode to 1 over the CLI, one would set the `MCPROP_GAMEMODE` environment variable to `1`.

 ```
-docker run -e MCPROP_GAMEMODE=1 -e WORLD=worldname -v /path/to/worlds/folder:/mcdata -dit --name="minecraft" --network="host" karlrees/docker_bedrockserver
+docker run -e MCPROP_GAMEMODE=1 -e WORLD=world -v /path/to/worlds/folder:/mcdata -dit --name="minecraft" --network="host" karlrees/docker_bedrockserver
 ```

 The `docker-compose.yml` gives some examples of passing `MCPROP_` environment variables through it.